swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 *Example of how several Authentication Context URIs are included in an authentication request message.
-In this case, the Service Provider states that it requests the authentication to be performed according to either the LoA3 URI defined within the Swedish eID Framework or the substantial level for notified eIDs defined within the eIDAS Framework.*
+In this case, the Service Provider states that it requests the authentication to be performed according to either the LoA3 URI defined within the Sweden Connect Framework or the substantial level for notified eIDs defined within the eIDAS Framework.*

 <a name="scoping"></a>